 QALI provides additional information on top of the ONS’s labour productivity statistics.
 The main strength of QALI is that of accounting for different types of workers.
 Differentiating among hours worked within the framework of growth accounting makes the labour index more informative and precise.

 For a detailed explanation of the QALI framework and its more informative nature when compared with other methods, please refer to our A simple guide to multi-factor productivity.

-In an effort to tackle the limited level of detail that QALI estimates were providing, and to make them more informative at the industry level, since April 2018 we have been using market sector QALI estimates as an input into an expanded 19-industry MFP release.
+In an effort to tackle the limited level of detail that QALI estimates were providing, and to make them more informative at the industry level, since April 2018 we have calculated market sector QALI estimates from a basis of 19 industries.
 In our current MFP publication, QALI estimates are provided at both the 10 and 19 industry-level.
 However, for the 19-industry split we only publish quarterly estimates for growth rates, while relative hourly remuneration and shares of hours worked estimates are published as annual estimates.

 Furthermore, we have recently started to publish two-digit SIC-code estimates for selected subsections within three major industries in the UK: [C] manufacturing, [G] wholesale and retail trade; repair of motor vehicles and motorcycles and [M] professional, scientific and technical activities.1